MahdiMz15/MahdiMz15/README.md

 - 👋 Hi, I’m Mahdi.Mz
 - 👀 I'm interested in Python programming and all its branches
 - 🌱 I am currently learning Python and writing projects for myself
-- 📫 How to reach me , only ny email :momenzadeh361@gmail.com
+- 📫 How to reach me , only by email :momenzadeh361@gmail.com

 <!---
 MahdiMz15/MahdiMz15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.